KenRLi/KenRLi/README.md

 \[Banner\]\*

 ## Greetings 👋
 My name is Ken and I am a recent computer science graduate from the University of Alberta.
 I am currently focusing on desktop application and video game development; however, I also have experience in web and mobile applications development.
-I also have basic understand in artificial intelligence (Machine Learning, Reinforcement Learning, Neural Networks, Image Recognition).
+I also have basic understand in artificial intelligence (machine learning, reinforcement learning, neural networks, image recognition).

 My hobbies include: photography 📷, graphic design 🎨, and video production 📹.

 ## Current Projects
 * Redesigning my website
-* Window directory manager (Planning stages)
+* Implementing common algorithms in multiple languages

 ## Previous Projects
 * [Haptik](https://www.youtube.com/watch?v=Yk3ySElEWSY) - A mobile application designed to help medical personnel track key procedures during a resuscitation.
 Created using React, React Native, and Django.